-The City of Orillia Library is actively working towards achieving a fully accessible website that conforms to the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
+The Orillia Public Library is actively working towards achieving a fully accessible website that conforms to the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.

 We are committed to making this website accessible and easy to use for everyone, at all levels of ability.